Five-leaf Dwarf Bramble -

 AK to AB south to OR, ID and MT (

 Lesica et al. 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX).

 (Click on the following maps and charts to see full sized version)

 (Observations spanning multiple months or years are excluded from time charts)

-The following animal species have been reported as pollinators of this species or genera where their geographic ranges overlap:
+The following animal species have been reported as pollinators of this plant species or its genus where their geographic ranges overlap:

 (Heinrich 1976, Thorp et al. 1983, Mayer et al. 2000, Wilson et al. 2010, Colla and Dumesh 2010, Colla et al. 2011, Koch et al. 2012, Williams et al. 2014).

 Legend: View Online Publication Do you know of a citation we're missing?
 Lesica, P., M.T.
 Lavin, and P.F.
 Stickney.
 2022.
-Manual of Montana Vascular Plants.
+Manual of Montana Vascular Plants, Second Edition.
 Fort Worth, TX: BRIT Press. viii + 779 p.